 Traveling Florida by RV has plenty of perks.
-Yes, there are a few things that you'll need to get used to if you are full-timing (space, erratic internet connectivity, etc.) but for the most part I wouldn't have it any other way.
-Plus, we get to see and experience places a little longer now, which is always a good thing.
+Sure, there are a few things you'll need to get used to if you are full-timing (less space, erratic internet connectivity, etc.) but for the most part I wouldn't have it any other way.
+Plus, we get to see and experience places a little longer and much more closely, which is always a good thing.

-If you haven't had a chance to go Lake Kissimmee State Park camping, you really should add it to the list.
+If you haven't had a chance to go camping in Lake Kissimmee State Park, you really should add it to the list.
 Tents, popups, travel trailers and even the biggest of Class A RV's fit perfectly in two loops in the park's campground.
 Cell phone service is a little spotty here (not that it's a bad thing), but there's free wifi at the camp store.

 You won't have to go far for wildlife sightings, either.
-Every day that we were in camp, we saw deer, turkeys and other assorted wildlife.
+Every day we were in camp, we saw deer, turkeys and other assorted wildlife.
 One day while working at the picnic table, three turkeys walked right up and stood about five feet away.
 Too crazy.
-I've included some turkey footage for you to check out, make sure to view the video at the bottom of the post.
+(I've included some video of these fine specimens at the bottom of the post.)

-For a look at Florida's cattle heritage, the Cow Camp at Lake Kissimmee is open now until November.
+For a look at Florida's cattle heritage, the Cow Camp in the park is open on weekends.
 The living history demonstration is modeled after a working 1870's camp, complete with a "cow hunter" and cracker cattle.
-Bonus points: look up in the trees behind the cow pen and you'll see a huge Bald Eagle nest.

 Of course, Lake Kissimmee is a major bass fishing and boating destination, too.
-I left the park one morning before daylight, and counted seven trucks pulling bass boats towards the lake.
+I left the park one morning before daylight, and counted seven trucks pulling bass boats toward the lake.

 Lake Kissimmee State Park camping sites are located 15 miles east of Lake Wales off S.R.
-60. For more information, visit www.floridastateparks.org/lakekissimmee.
+60. For more information, visit floridastateparks.org/lakekissimmee.